Siddy212/iconic-es-de/README.md

    - `Carousel w/ Boxart: No Metadata` - A vertical carousel of game marquees on the right and only the game boxart on the left.
 No metadata or badges.

    - `Grid: Boxart` - A grid view that displays boxart covers.

+   - `Grid: Boxart (Full Width)` - A grid view that spands the entire width of the screen and displays boxart covers.

    - `Grid: Titlescreen` - A grid view that displays titlescreens.

    - `Grid: Physical Media` - A grid view that displays physical media images.

+   - `Grid: Physical Media (Full Width)` - A grid view that spands the entire width of the screen and displays physical media.
+   -
    - `Grid: Marquee ` - A grid view that display game marquees.